The map lets any player show locations of interest in the world without spoiling the element of exploration.

 If you want to maintain your locations list in a wiki-page then you may need to host your own Ink & Parchment map anyway - so that it's on the same domain as the wiki.
 For security reasons, browsers won't allow the map generator to access your locations list unless both their addresses share the same domain, so...

-that means if you don't want to host the map generator yourself, and just want to use the one already on Google Drive, then you must also create you locations list on Google Drive itself, or on a site such as Dropbox which allows cross-origin resource sharing.
+that means if you don't want to host the map generator yourself, and just want to use the one already hosted here, then you must create your locations list on a site which allows cross-origin resource sharing, such as Dropbox.

 I haven't mentioned other cloud file/hosting services as I've not tried them, they probably work fine though.